 Is there an Allergen Statement?

-If gluten isn’t listed in the ingredients it’s for the next step on checking food labels for gluten.
+If gluten isn’t listed in the ingredients it’s time for the next step on checking food labels for gluten.
 The next step is to read the allergen statement.

 There are two types of allergen statements.
 One of which is required per FDA guidelines and one that is voluntary.